wagtail/wagtail/docs/contributing.rst

 Styleguide
 ~~~~~~~~~~

-Developers working on the wagtail UI or creating new UI components may wish to test their work against the Styleguide, which is provided as the contrib module "wagtailstyleguide".
+Developers working on the Wagtail UI or creating new UI components may wish to test their work against our Styleguide, which is provided as the contrib module "wagtailstyleguide".

 To install the styleguide module on your site, add it to the list of ``INSTALLED_APPS`` in your settings: